Frequently Asked Questions

 All teachers will have school-issued laptops in order to respond to students during their contract hours on an eLearning day.
 Teachers will share with students the hours that they are available to answer questions via email for each eLearning day.
 The hours may differ depending on the type of eLearning day (scheduled vs unscheduled).

-If a family only has one device and multiple children, students will need to access all of their assignments for the day and do their best to complete them at home.
-If this is not possible or if a family does not have internet access, students have five (5) days to complete their assignments and can access the assignments from their teacher at school during the next day they are present at school
+If this is not possible or if a family does not have Internet access, students have five (5) days to complete their assignments and can access the assignments from their teacher at school during the next day they are present at school.

 Will students need and have access to the Internet?